Headteacher: Mrs J Boylan

 This super simple activity is great for kids of all different ages and abilities as you can easily make it more or less challenging.
 Set up two baskets, one full of beanbags or soft balls.
 Your child can practice throwing a beanbag from one basket to another to work on coordination.
 Move the baskets further apart as they get the hang of it.

-Jump rope is the perfect indoor PE activity because it uses up so much energy, requires very little space and is excellent practice for coordination.
+Skipping using a rope is the perfect indoor PE activity because it uses up so much energy, requires very little space and is excellent practice for coordination.

 Hopscotch is excellent for helping improve balance and coordination because of all of the rapid changes in movement required.
 Get out the chalk and set up hopscotch on your patio or driveway and hop along with each other.